Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 ESP Synclear

-When Floyd Rose commenced licensing arrangements with manufacturers other than his own, ESP produced their "Synclear" tremolo for their own ESP and Edwards brand guitars under Floyd Rose licensing agreements beginning in 1987.
+Beginning in 1987, ESP produced their Synclear tremolo for their own ESP and Edwards brand guitars and custom-shop Navigator brand under new Floyd Rose licensing agreements.
 The Synclear had some unique proprietary features while still based on Floyd Rose principles.
 Each saddle could be individually adjusted for correct intonation by way of a vertical hex screw on each saddle and a washer underneath that stopped it from moving when tightening the screw.
 This was later changed to a Floyd Rose-style saddle arrangement.
 The block is L-shaped, and the tremolo arm screws into the block.
-It has "ESP" on the tail and "Licensed Under Pat No 4549461 No 4497236" embossed upside down on the upper base plate.
+It has "ESP" on the tail and "Licensed Under Pat No 4549461 No 4497236" embossed upside down on the upper baseplate.
 It was produced until 1993.

 Jackson-Charvel